chocolatey/choco-wiki/CreatePackages.md

 USERPROFILE=C:\Users\administrator
 ```

 A simple way around this is to ask the user to set environment variables that can override environment variables.
-Or alternatively, instruct your users to set a couple of environment variables in the elevated privileges shell.
+Or alternatively, instruct your users to set the necessary environment variables in the elevated privileges command shell.

 Example instructions: